 Supporting research in ecohydrology has been a priority for UNESCO since IHP-VI.
 In that regard scaling and heterogeneity issues in hydrological processes have engendered debate in both the water research and management communities for decades.
 Scientists still struggle with the relationship between various physical factors and spatial homogeneity and heterogeneity in hydrological variables and fluxes.
 It is also an open question how hydrological principles should be applied at different scales (e.g., point-scale, hill-slope-scale, catchment-scale, and continental-scale) and further how to relate such data when scales change over space and time.
-Ecohydrology must be understood in the holistic way, where groundwater and surface water bodies are representing common whole in the hydrological cycle.

 Additionally, the principles of ecohydrology provide a framework as to the use of ecosystem processes as basin management tools, but many research questions remain unanswered.
-For example, the interfaces between standing vegetation and ground water recharge and availability provide many research possibilities for IHP-IX to explore, particularly as surface water becomes more scarce and contaminated.
+For example, the interfaces between standing vegetation and ground water recharge and availability provide many research possibilities for IHP-IX to explore, particularly as surface water becomes scarcer and more contaminated.
 This will be achieved by applying the three main principles of ecohydrology: the quantification of both hydrological and biological processes, the characterisation of threats, and the harmonization of grey and green infrastructures to achieve sustainability of ecosystems closely related with IWRM.